This checklist can be applied to any site built with Squarespace to increase your traffic and search engine rankings as quickly as possible.

 Here are some resources to help you optimize your meta descriptions:

 This one’s pretty straightforward.
-Include your keywords in the page you’re optimizing.
+Include your keywords in the site description of the page you’re optimizing.

 We recommend including the keyword in the h1 heading of the page and again in the body near the top of the page.